gazebosim/gz-sim/tutorials/model_command.md

     ign gazebo diff_drive.sdf

-Once Ignition Gazebo is up, we can use the ign model command to get information of the simulation.
+Once Gazebo is up, we can use the ign model command to get information of the simulation.
 Open a new terminal and enter:

     ign model --list